- Norfolk Public Schools

 All interested volunteers must complete an application.
 Once approved, volunteer status will be valid for two years.

 You will be guided through the easy application process and required to e-sign a release form.
-Once submitted, your profile information will go directly to Background Investigation Bureau for processing.
+Once submitted, your profile information will go directly to JD Palatine for processing.
 Most background checks will be completed within 10-14 business days.
-Should further review be necessary before a determination can be made, you will be contacted by email with instructions.All approved volunteers will receive an email notification letting them know that they are approved and then will receive a credential ID card within 10-14 business days of approval via the United States Postal Service.
+Should further review be necessary before a determination can be made, you will be contacted by email with instructions.All approved volunteers will receive an email notification letting them know that they are approved and then will receive an approval email from Raptor within 10-14 business days.

 To volunteer with Norfolk Public Schools, you must meet the following criteria: